 Performance

-Tinybird is built on top of the Clickhouse open source database, and so the performance you get from Tinybird will be on par with what you would get from any hosted ClickHouse instance running on similar compute.
+Tinybird is built on top of the Clickhouse open source database, and so the performance you get from Tinybird will likely be on par with what you would get from any hosted ClickHouse instance running on similar compute.
 ClickHouse's performance benchmarks readily apply here.

 Performance does depend on compute, of course, so the nature of how ClickHouse is hosted will impact performance.
 Tinybird doesn't eschew performance for ease of use.
 In fact, Tinybird's engineers regularly contribute performance improvements to the open source ClickHouse project (examples here, here, and here).

-With Tinybird, all non-Enterprise plans are hosted on shared infrastructure that is scaled to meet demand at a high level of performance for the vast majority of use cases.
+With Tinybird, all non-Enterprise plans are hosted on shared infrastructure scaled to meet demand at a high level of performance for the vast majority of use cases.
 Even on shared infrastructure, many Tinybird customers readily achieve 20+ MB/s write throughput and 1K+ QPS with <50ms p95 query latency out of the box.

 Where more resources are needed, Tinybird's Enterprise plans allow the option for dedicated infrastructure that can be independently scaled, further extending Tinybird's performance to the limits of ClickHouse itself.

 And though Tinybird can scale compute as needed to handle the load, we also focus heavily on optimization.
-We have a team of data engineers that work directly with clients to continually optimize queries to increase compute efficiency without adding more cores.
+We have a team of data engineers who work directly with clients to continually optimize queries to increase compute efficiency without adding more cores.
 For our clients, that means faster queries without consuming more infrastructure credits or usage quotas.

 Cost